aiden-lambert/2813ICT/TeamReport.md

 ```

 All test files can be found within the test directory of this repository - for the purposes of the prototype communication with a database was not included JS objects containing mocked data were used instead.

+Following the practise of equivalence partitioning the login was tested in 3 cases - rendering, valid.
+As no constraints exist on the size of inputs it was not tested.